 It just hangs after accepting the TOS or subscribing to the newsletter

-I'm getting permission errors when installing things
+I am getting permission errors after I install things

 sudo chown -R $USER /usr/local ~/.npm chmod -R 755 ~/.npm